gaissmai/extnetip/README.md

 No further types are defined, only helper functions on the existing types `netip.Addr` and `netip.Prefix`.

-With these tiny extensions, third party IP-Range libraries, based on the stdlib net/netip, are now possible without further bytes/bits fumbling.
+Based on the stdlib `net/netip` and this `extnetip` extension package, third party IP-Range libraries are possible without further low-level IP maths.

 ## API